Defending the Electoral College since 2009

 The National Popular Vote interstate compact would radically change presidential elections and national politics.
 It would bring chaos, and if upheld by the courts would cause dangerous unintended consequences.

-REGIONALPOLITICS.
-The Electoral College requires geographic balance, but NPV would allow regional parties or campaigns to win the presidency.
+REGIONAL POLITICS.
+The Electoral College requires geographic balance, but NPV would allow regional factions—like a group of big states or giant metro areas—to control the presidency.

 DISPUTES.
 Each NPV state would certify its own national vote total.
-This would rely on officials in each state trusting, without power to verify, the veracity of every other state’s election processes.
+This would rely on officials in each state trusting, without power to verify, the honesty of other states' election processes.

 RECOUNTS.
 NPV is incompatible with existing recount laws but includes no provisions for recounts.